6 min read Updated 18 May 2026

 Gambling floods the brain with cortisol and adrenaline — stress hormones that keep you wired.
 Even hours after your last bet, your nervous system is still activated.
 Add rumination about losses, and sleep becomes impossible.

-Rumination loops“If only I’d stopped…” replaying endlessly
+Rumination loops“If only I'd stopped…” replaying endlessly.

-Sleep debt spiralLess sleep → worse decisions → more gambling
+Sleep-debt spiralLess sleep → worse decisions → more gambling.

-Blocking = sleep aidNo access → no late-night sessions → sleep returns
+Blocking = sleep aidNo access → no late-night sessions → sleep returns.

 Gambling and suicide — what you need to know

-Warning signs in yourself or someone you know: Talking about being a burden, giving away possessions, withdrawing completely, saying “there’s no way out”, suddenly seeming calm after a crisis period.
-If you recognize these — reach out to a crisis line immediately.
+Warning signs in yourself or someone you knowTalking about being a burden, giving things away, withdrawing completely, saying “there's no way out”, or suddenly seeming calm after a crisis period.
+If you recognise any of these, ring 988 Suicide & Crisis Lifeline on 988 right away.

 Key takeaways

-Mental health + gambling are linkedThey feed each other in a loop
+• Mental health and gambling are linked.
+They feed each other in a loop — treating one without the other rarely sticks.

-Insomnia is a symptomBlock gambling → sleep returns
+• Insomnia is a symptom.
+Block gambling first; sleep returns within weeks for most people.